GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 **Zrianian Throwing Spear**
 $5,970 , 2.5 lbs.
 Javelin
 When this weapon's attack would qualify to damage armor, the foe instead receives 2 additional points of spell sickness.
-On a critical hit, *it instead inflicts 1d4 points of spell sickness*.
+On a critical hit, *it inflicts 1d4 points of spell sickness*.

+**Zryf**
+$23,875 , 4 lbs.
+Longsword
+Upon a successful attack with this weapon, *it inflicts a Cutting attack and Ki attack against that foe.
+It will also inflict a random wound against the wielder (treat a wound rrsult of 1 as an instance of Archeblight).
+This does not lower the hitpoints of the wielder or cause an incapacitation save.
+The wielder may use their reaction in response to the initial attack being successful to avoid receiving this wound*.

 **Zupod** (*unique*)
 $1,300 , 2 lbs.